 Due to recent law changes, the Centers for Medicare and Medicaid revised its policy on scribes to allow a physician to “delegate electronic medical record documentation requirements to a person performing a scribe function who is not such physician if such physician has signed and verified the documentation” and the action is in accordance with applicable State law.

 The medical scribe profession is rapidly developing in response to the added burden placed on health care practitioners’ to accurately document patient visits in electronic health records systems.
 Medical scribes are present everywhere throughout hospitals to large clinics and even small private practices.

 Anyone can sit for the MSCE.
 The 100-question online exam is designed to test the candidate’s knowledge, skill and applied interpretive judgment in all areas of medical scribe practice.
-AHDPG offers exam preparation resources, including a low-cost practice exam; the MSCE is $165, and credentials are valid for two years.
-AMSP and CMSP candidates can learn more and sit for the exam at https://ahdpg.com/scribe-certification/.
+AHDPGTM offers exam preparation resources, including a low-cost practice exam; the MSCE is $165, and credentials are valid for two years.
+AMSP and CMSP candidates can learn more and sit for the exam here.

-The AHDPG team began providing health care documentation services in 1986 and came together to form AHDPG in 2010.
+The AHDPGTM team began providing health care documentation services in 1986 and came together to form AHDPGTM in 2010.
 The company is an active member of the Association for Healthcare Documentation Integrity (AHDI), the Medical Group Managers Association (MGMA) and the American Health Information Management Association (AHIMA).
-Along with MSCE certification and credentialing process, AHDPG helps develop teams of trained medical scribes.
+Along with MSCE certification and credentialing process, AHDPGTM helps develop teams of trained medical scribes.
 The company is licensed by the Commonwealth of Massachusetts and our medical transcription training program is approved by the AHDI’s Approval Committee for Certificate Programs.
-Learn more at https://ahdpg.com.